shahramyalameha/shahram_yalameha.github.io/_pages/cv.md

 Awards and achievements
 ======================
 * Supported by the Iran’s National Elites Foundation (2020-2022).
-* istinguished researcher in basic sciences (2021).
+* Distinguished researcher in basic sciences (2021).